Uma Maheswarar Temple, Konerirajapuram

 The temple has six daily rituals at various times from 6:00 a.m. to 12 pm and 5 p.m. to 9 p.m., and twelve yearly festivals on its calendar.
 The Chittirai festival during the Tamil month of Chittirai (April - May) is celebrated for fifteen days, portraying the various incidents associated with the temple legend.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Temple

 The presiding deity is Shiva.
 The goddess is Angavala Nayaki.
-Hymns in praise of the temple have been composed by Campantar and Thirunavukkarasar.
+Hymns in praise of the temple have been composed by Sambandar and Thirunavukkarasar.
 There are also shrines to Brahma and Vishnu within the complex.
 There are also shrines for Ganesha and Murugan as Vaidyanathaswami.

 History

-The present temple was constructed in the 10th century AD by Sembian Mahadevi, grandmother of Raja Raja Chola I.
+The present temple was constructed in the 10th century AD by Sembiyan Mahadevi, grandaunt of Raja Raja Chola I.

 Paintings and Sculptures

 This temple is famous for its beautiful paintings found in the front mandapa and the miniature sculptures found outside the sanctum sanctorum of the presiding deity.